TheMrGong/MCLeaksApiClient/README.md

 Interested in making your own client or want to know all the available methods?
 Documentation of all the REST API Endpoints can be found [here](https://mcleaks.themrgong.xyz/restapi/).

+## Rate Limiting

+The API is limited to 4 requests a second with a burst allowance of 10 requests in cases of going slightly above the rate limit for a short period of time.
+Implementation uses the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
+Should you exceed the limit there is currently no penalty besides having to wait 1 second before your next requests.
+If you are exceeding this limit, use the contact below for an increase in your rate limit.

 ## Contact